New York State Law

 license issued pursuant to sections fifty-three, seventy-six,

-seventy-six-a and seventy-eight of this chapter, provided that the civil
+seventy-six-a, and seventy-eight of this chapter, provided that the

-penalty against the holder of a wholesale license issued pursuant to
+civil penalty against the holder of a wholesale license issued pursuant

 thousand dollars where that licensee violates provisions of this chapter